SEARCH KENT STATE

 Note: Tours are not offered during Kent State's winter break, spring break, first two weeks of classes or during final exam weeks.

 Please allow at least 24 hours notice.

 We offer pre-admission appointments for students who have several questions before applying to Kent State Stark.
-We can also arrange a time for you to sit in on a class.
-Schedule your pre-admission appointment here or call 330-244-3251.
+Call 330-244-3251 to schedule your pre-admission appointment.